jmtemple/python-intro/README.md

 # Data Types

-11. Python includes a number of different data types, which can be stored as variables.
+10. Python includes a number of different data types, which can be stored as variables.

-12. We'll do more with variables later, but for now...
+11. We'll do more with variables later, but first ...

 ## Comments